 1. How to set and create a Legal Entity?

 To create a Legal Entity, follow these steps:

-4. Write the entity's name (the field is obligatory) and all the relevant information.
+4. Enter the entity's name (the field is obligatory) and all the relevant information.

-If you need to disable the legal entity, move the switcher from ON to OFF and hit "Update".
+If you need to disable the legal entity, switch the enabled button to OFF and hit Update.

-You can find the disabled legal entity using the filter "Enable" - the option "No".
+You can find the disabled legal entity using the filter Active → No.

 2. How to use Legal Entities in Purchase Orders?

-When you create the Purchase Order, you can specify for which Legal Entity you need to order the products:
+When you create the Purchase Order, you can select the Legal Entity you want to order the items for:

-You can also filter your POs and Invoices by Legal Entities using the filters on the Purchase Order/Invoice module.
+You can also filter your POs and Invoices by Legal Entities using the furchase Order/Invoice module. filters

 The information on the Legal Entity is exported in the Reports so that you can have the analytics on this field.